calipho-sib/cellosaurus-wikidata-bot/README.md

 - Found out that that function is deprecated.
 Currently this is covered by another set of functions that are described [here](https://github.com/SuLab/WikidataIntegrator/blob/adb4ab7f23b3a080dcf2f038191dd3d23c511418/wikidataintegrator/wdi_helpers/publication.py)
 - Reorganized code in utils.py in different source files, which are slightly easier to navigate now.
+- Prepared code to add new lines when they are missing.

 ### Runs for release 35 ###